 Can you imagine the generative and exciting learning environment that would result from a class that rewarded asking the best questions?
 If you think about it, the most intriguing questions are those that don't offer simple answers.
 Even more, they drive our thinking into greater complexity and curiosity.
 This would be a most wonderful learning experience.
-No one need be cautious about a wrong answer.
+No need to be cautious about a wrong answer.
 And everyone would be invited to safely participate in a generative and shared inquiry.
 Children certainly wouldn't nod off in boredom.

 Cable news shows stage the predictable impasse, particularly in the political arena, fervently pitching the argument around right and wrong.
 What is more stultifying than watching two talking heads assert and then refute each other?
 A mindless ping-pong match.
-No one walks away any more enlightened than the way they came in - both pundits and audience.
+No one walks away any more enlightened than the way they came in—both pundits and audience.

 Have you ever heard a Republican pause and reflect back to a Democrat that they appreciated their point and were reconsidering their point of view?
 Or a Democrat acknowledge to a Republican that their own opinion wasn't substantiated by fact as much as belief?
-It would be an extraordinary moment to witness any break through in this stalemate.
+It would be an extraordinary moment to witness any breakthrough in this stalemate.

-Would you rather be right or would you rather be happy?
+Would you rather be right, or would you rather be happy?

-As a marriage counselor I often ask people if they'd rather be right or they'd rather be happy.
+As a marriage counselor, I often ask people if they'd rather be right, or if they'd rather be happy.
 Although nearly everyone says they would prefer happiness, the battle enjoins over right or wrong.
-If you pause and consider it, it's really insane isn't it?
+If you pause and consider it, it's really insane, isn't it?
 The very fact that we'd mindlessly choose to win an argument at the cost of damaging our relationships points to something terribly amiss.
 This inclination leads to the need to win an argument, which assures that no one is actively listening.
 If I need to be right, and we have differing points of view, that obviously makes you wrong.
 Doesn't exactly sound like the stuff of friendships, let alone romantic relations.
 This compulsion to be right sidetracks our lives and impedes our learning and happiness.

 Why is it so vital to be right?

 It's curious how mightily our thoughts and beliefs defend their territory.
 Why is it so vital to be right?
-Well to begin with, if you're not right, then you are indeed wrong, with all the accompanying sense of humiliation and failure.
+Well, to begin with, if you're not right, then you are indeed wrong, with all the accompanying sense of humiliation and failure.
 But is this a given?
 Does it have to be this way?
 Could we accept being incorrect without any loss or embarrassment?

-During a 2004 news conference on the Iraqi war, a reporter asked President Bush to cite an example of a decision he regretted or an admission of something he did wrong during his presidency.
+During a 2004 news conference on the Iraq War, a reporter asked President Bush to cite an example of a decision he regretted or an admission of something he did wrong during his presidency.
 Bush looked completely dumbfounded as he struggled to acknowledge having been wrong about anything.
 As I watched him struggle, I considered that as a child the need to be right was likely a major influence in his life.
 This is true of so many people.
-Whether due to demanding expectations of parents, a humiliating moment in a classroom or being taunted by friends, most of us remain attached to the need to be correct.
+Whether due to demanding expectations of parents, a humiliating moment in a classroom, or being taunted by friends, most of us remain attached to the need to be correct.